 Day to day, we handle a lot of chemicals and furniture.
 We are experts at handling and shipping chemicals into and out of Brazil.
 Chemical logistics is one of our specialties.

-10. Are there any sort of special certifications required to ship chemicals to or from Brazil?
+10. Are there any special certifications required to ship chemicals to or from Brazil?

 Answer: There is an extensive list of rules and regulations for shipping dangerous goods, the International Maritime Dangerous Goods (IMDG) code.
 Our team is well versed in these regulations and can offer consulting to get hazardous or dangerous goods cargo moved wherever it needs to go.